Skyy

-SKYY vodka is an American vodka spirit produced by the Campari America division of Campari Group of Milan, Italy, formerly SKYY Spirits LLC.
-SKYY Vodka is 40% ABV or 80 proof, except in Australia and New Zealand where it is 37.5% ABV / 75 Proof and in South Africa where it is 43% ABV / 86 Proof.
+Skyy is an American vodka spirit produced by the Campari America division of Campari Group of Milan, Italy, formerly Skyy Spirits LLC.
+Skyy vodka is 40% ABV or 80 proof, except in Australia and New Zealand where it is 37.5% ABV / 75 Proof and in South Africa where it is 43% ABV / 86 Proof.
 Its creator, Maurice Kanbar, claims the vodka is nearly congener-free due to its distillation process.
 That is why the popular company slogan is "Vodka so filtered - we even took the Russia out of it".
 The bottle is a cobalt blue with a clear, adhesive label.
-In 2008, SKYY expanded the SKYY Vodka line with seventeen new flavors, referred to as SKYY Infusions.
-These SKYY Infusions are made with fruit.
+In 2008, SKYY expanded the SKYY Vodka line with seventeen new flavors, referred to as Skyy Infusions.
+These Skyy Infusions are made with fruit.

 Brand ownership history

-SKYY vodka was originally sold by SKYY Spirits LLC, established in 1992 by Maurice Kanbar.
-In 2009 SKYY Spirits LLC was acquired by Campari Group, and in 2012 was renamed Campari America.
+Skyy vodka was originally sold by Skyy Spirits LLC, established in 1992 by Maurice Kanbar.
+In 2009 Skyy Spirits LLC was acquired by Campari Group, and in 2012 was renamed Campari America.
 It is now a wholly owned subsidiary of Gruppo Campari, and markets not only the vodka line, but other Campari products as well.